-In the night of 16 September of that year the Turkish frigate Ertuğrul, on its way home after paying a courtesy visit to the Emperor of Japan,
+In the night of 16 September of that year the Turkish frigate Ertuğrul, on its way home from Yokohama to Istanbul,

 is driven aground in a typhoon and wrecked in the Pacific Ocean off Cape Kashino.

-to be confronted there with the grisly spectacle of vast numbers of dead and dying.
+They are confronted with the grisly spectacle of vast numbers of dead and dying.

 With more than 500 crew members dead, it is the largest sea accident in history at that time.